Why Mérida Should Be Your Next Stop: A 2-Day Itinerary Full of Surprises

 Hi, we’re Timon & Filipa!

-We travel across Spain in our motorhome, Speedy, and update TravelSpain24 with fresh content, practical tips, and personal stories from the road.
+We travel across Spain and update TravelSpain24 with fresh content, practical tips, and personal stories from the road.
 Our goal is to help you experience Spain beyond the typical tourist trails.

 History of Mérida